IOT data from sensors and other devices usually comes as either a text string usually with key value pairs or more commonly as JSON encoded data.

 The node will output an empty array in the payload on success.

-However if it is unsuccessful there is no output from the sqlite node.
+However if it is unsuccessful there is no output from the SQlite node.

 The error message shown below is captured using a catch node elsewhere on the flow.